aimms/documentation/webui/webui-grid-pages.rst

 Now let's consider the situation where the width of the browser viewport is 1000px.

-Similarly as above, for fixing the width such that the layout is half of the browser viewport, just divide the values such that the sum of the values used to divide the columns is half of the viewport's width:
+Similarly as above, for fixing the width such that the layout is half of the browser viewport, just divide the values such that the sum of the values used to divide the columns is half of the viewport's width, minus 2x16=32px grid gap:

 .. code-block:: json

 	"props": {
-		"gridTemplateColumns": "100px 200px 200px",
+		"gridTemplateColumns": "100px 184px 184px",
 		"gridTemplateRows": "1fr 1fr 1fr",
 		"gridTemplateAreas": " \"Title Title Extra\" \"Data Data Data\" \"Map Output Optimize\" " },